oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/interceptor/README.md

 ## Installation Steps

-1. Change to the `samples/coherence-deployments/storage-disabled/interceptor` directory and ensure you have your you have your maven build
+1. Change to the `samples/coherence-deployments/storage-disabled/interceptor` directory and ensure you have your maven build
    environment set for JDK11 and build the project.

    ```bash